satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 We propose that data and software be submitted together with the article.
 This not only facilitates transparency for all readers including reviewers but also facilitates reproducibility and encourages method reuse.
-While rerunning an entire study’s analysis might not be currently feasible as part of a review process, simply exposing code can often help reviewers follow what was done and allows for replication of the results in the future.
-In the long run, virtual machines or servers may indeed allow standardization of analysis environments and replication of analyses for every publication.
 For example, a workflow graph (for example, Fig. X) from a neuroimaging analysis captures numerous details in a compact visual form which would otherwise be absent in a methods section.

 .. figure:: images/image05.png
    :align: center